webqit/webflo/site/docs/concepts/routing.md

 }
 ```

-But the power of Webflo routing model really shines as you spread out to more handlers.
+But the power of Webflo routing really shines as you spread out to more functions.

 ## The Delegation Model

-In Webflo, nested URLs such as `/products/stickers` don’t directly invoke their corresponding leaf handler (`app/products/stickers/handler.server.js`) in isolation.
+In Webflo, nested URLs such as `/products/stickers` don’t directly invoke their corresponding leaf handler (`app/products/stickers/handler.server.js`).
-Instead, requests are handled **step-by-step — from parent to child**, forming a **pipeline**.
+Instead, requests are handled **step-by-step — from parent to child** until a handler returns a response, forming a **pipeline**.

 The `next()` function is how a handler delegates control to the next step in that pipeline.